willosborne/calm-k8s/README.md

 The `templates/k8s-application` directory contains templates to generate a set of Kubernetes resources for the application from the CALM instantiation.
 It also generates a `kustomize` script that makes applying the documents to your cluster easy.

+From the project root, run the CLI against the `k8s-application` templates and output to the `output/k8s-application` directory:

 ```sh
 npx calm-k8s generate --templates templates/k8s-application --output output/k8s-application calm/instantiation.json